 Since this one released on the 31st of July – this was the book that I obviously had to start the month with.
 Yes, had to.
 I have done a full spoiler free review of this one here, and I definitely recommend this book to all Potterheads.

 Yes, the play-script format was not the best, but I got used to it, and it really did not bother me as much as it seemed to have bothered many others.

 As far as the plot is concerned – I found it to be an acceptable and enjoyable continuation of the story, though there were some minor plot holes, annoying plot devices, and character inconsistencies, which were disappointing for a Harry Potter book, but ah well.

-Oh and then there was Panju – which, I don’t even want to elaborate on here – as it makes me angry all over again, but you can read about it in the review here.
+Oh and then there was Panju – which, I don’t even want to elaborate on here – as it makes me angry all over again, but you can read about it in my review linked above.

 Nonetheless, it was a very nostalgic experience to see the old crew again, in a much beloved setting, and on the whole, I did enjoy the story and the reading experience.